RAgHavj12345/Certifications/README.md

 ### Lloyds Banking Group's - Data Science Job Simulation
 *Issued: June 20th, 2025*
 <br>
 *I just completed Lloyds Banking Group's Data Science on Forage.
-In the simulation I:
+<br>In the simulation I:
 Completed a job simulation involving customer churn prediction for the Data Science & Analytics team at Lloyds Banking Group Developed and implemented a predictive model using random forest and other machine learning algorithms, achieving an ROC-AUC score of 0.82
 Conducted advanced data preprocessing, including handling missing values, encoding categorical variables, and feature scaling, utilising Python libraries such as pandas, scikit-learn, and matplotlib